 If you feel that you are the only one who struggles with bumpy, congested skin, don’t worry, you’re not alone!
 Congested skin is something that all of us have experienced at some point in our lives and it surely makes us feel irritated and anxious.
 You can read about the symptoms of congested pores in the next section.

-- Blackheads – Blackheads are tiny bumps that develop when open hair follicles become blocked with oil or dead skin.
+- Blackheads – Blackheads are tiny bumps hat develop due to oxidation of keratin and sebum.
 A type of mild acne, blackheads might appear on your face, back, shoulders, or arms.

-- Whiteheads – Similar in appearance to blackheads, the only difference between the two is that whiteheads develop due to the accumulation of dirt or bacteria in closed pores.
+- Whiteheads – Similar in appearance to blackheads, the only difference between the two is that whiteheads develop due to the accumulation of keratin, sebum, dirt, or bacteria in closed pores.

 - Cystic acne – A more serious type of acne, cystic acne develops due to pores being blocked with bacteria.
 This leads to the skin becoming inflamed and filled with pus.

-- Papules – These are red bumps that grow on your skin and are sore to the touch.
+- Papules – These are red or skin-colored bumps that grow on your skin and are sore to the touch.

 - Appearance of rough and dull skin.